kretcheu/dicas/dicas-ng.md

 Start your computer.
 Wait until the Grub menu appears.
 Hit e to edit the boot commands.
-Append break=mount to your kernel line.
+Append break to your kernel line.
 Hit F10 to boot.
 Within a moment, you will find yourself in a initramfs shell.